 Each Active category Medical Staff Member will be eligible to vote on the proposed amendment to the Medical Staff Bylaws via printed or secure electronic ballot in a manner determined by the MEC.
-All Active category Medical Staff Members shall receive at least thirty (30) days advance notice of the proposed amendment.
-In order to be adopted, such proposed amendment must receive a simple majority affirmative vote with submission of a vote by at least 30% of the Organized Medical Staff constituting a quorum.
+In order to be adopted, such proposed amendment must receive a simple majority affirmative vote with submission of a vote by at least 20% of the Organized Medical Staff constituting a quorum.